projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-timer.rst

 timer_list.
 Before calling the expired timer callback handler, it will remove the timer from its logical cpu timer_list.
-After calling the timer callback handler, it will re-add the timer to the timer_list if it’s a periodic timer.
+After calling the timer callback handler, it will re-add the timer to the timer_list if it's a periodic timer.
 If you want to modify a timer before it expires, you should call del_timer to remove the timer from the timer_list, then call add_timer again after updating the timer fields.